 The Sony WH-1000XM5 aren't ideal for wireless gaming.
 While you can use them with Bluetooth-enabled PCs, their latency is likely too high to be suitable for gaming.
 Their latency on iOS and Android devices is lower, so if you're into mobile gaming, your audio and visuals will stay in sync.

 The Sony WH-1000XM5 are good for wired gaming.
 They come with a 1/8" TRS cable that you can plug into your PlayStation or Xbox controller's AUX port, but this cable only supports audio, so you can't use their mic.
 If this isn't a deal-breaker for you, they have a bass-heavy sound profile that helps emphasize sound effects like footsteps in gameplay.
 However, their fit can become uncomfortable over time, especially if you have a small head, as the headband creates pressure on the top of your head.

-The Sony WH-1000XM5 are decent for phone calls.
+The Sony WH-1000XM5 are good for phone calls.
 These over-ears have an integrated microphone that can capture your voice clearly, but speech sounds a little thin and distorted.
-That said, the mic can separate your voice from moderate ambient noise well, ensuring that you're heard clearly, even if you're calling from a busy street.
+That said, the mic can separate your voice from moderate ambient noise well, ensuring that you're heard fairly clearly, even if you're calling from a busy street.
 The headphones also have an ANC system that blocks out a great amount of ambient noise.
 Keep in mind that if you're using the ANC and the headphones pick up your voice, they'll go into talk-through mode, so you can better hear your environment.
 You can turn off this feature in the companion app.